 When schools and daycares temporarily closed in 2020 and 2021, parents were forced to juggle job responsibilities and the needs of their kids simultaneously.
 As a temporary response, many large employers—including Salesforce, Microsoft, Google, and Facebook—offered paid time off to caregivers.
 However, with return-to-work plans still uncertain for many parents, the balancing act endures, especially for women.

-“We understand that life doesn't stop when our employees leave work,” says Trisha Colton, VP of Talent Acquisition at Adobe, which is continuing to offer paid time off to employees who need it.
+“We understand that life doesn't stop when our employees leave work,” says Trisha Colton, who was VP of Talent Acquisition at Adobe through mid-2022.
+Adobe continues to offer paid time off to employees who need it.
 “Caring for families is their top priority, and we want to assist them in doing so.”
 The tech giant is now offering 20 business days of paid time off per year—in addition to existing time-off benefits—to employees who are directly affected by significant events like pandemics or natural disasters.
 Colton says the company will continue to augment its benefit offerings “to support the well-being” of its employees.

 Emergency leave is not the only perk aimed at attracting and retaining women.
 Paid time off to bond with a new child, still a rare benefit for many workers in the US—the only industrialized nation without mandated paid parental leave—is a top priority for new moms.
 In the competition for talent, the longer the leave, the better.

 In early 2022, Pinterest expanded its leave for birthing parents to 26 weeks from 16 and began offering up to 12 additional weeks of paid leave to parents of newborns who spend time in the neonatal intensive care unit.
-“When we learned more about the heart-wrenching realities of NICU experiences from employees who’ve faced it and realized traditional parental leave standards don’t cover these situations, we decided to lead the change,” Alice Vichaita, Pinterest’s Head of Global Benefits, tells Staffing.com.
+“When we learned more about the heart-wrenching realities of NICU experiences from employees who’ve faced it and realized traditional parental leave standards don’t cover these situations, we decided to lead the change,” says Alice Vichaita, who was Pinterest’s Head of Global Benefits in 2021.
 The company also offers four weeks of paid leave for parents who experience pregnancy loss.

 Family Planning Benefits